karlusha70/min_flask/readme.md

 This project was created in order to play around with python, flask and git.
-It is of no interest for other people.
+It is of no interest to other people.